amiryeshurun/HyperWin/README.md

 HyperWin provides many interesting features, including:
 - Creation of memory regions hidden from the operating system (using EPT and a hidden hook on E820)
 - PatchGaurd bypassing
-- sensitive data protection (currently User-Mode protection only)
+- Sensitive data protection via IRP hooking (User-Mode & Kernel-Mode)
-- smart process management
+- Smart process management
+- A (very!) generic hooking module

 And much more!